 Next, blend on high until smooth and creamy with a thick texture.
 Set aside while preparing the vegetable.

 Now, prepare the vegetables by sauteing in a large non-stick skillet.
-If the vegetables stick to the pan, pour a small amount of vegetable broth or water into the pan.
+If the vegetables stick to the pan, pour a small amount of vegetable broth or water.

 Once the batter is blended, saute my onions, garlic, and mushrooms until translucent and brown.
-As always, I use a little vegetable broth to make sure my veggies don't stick.
+I always use a little vegetable broth to make sure my veggies don't stick.
 Then, I add red peppers and zucchini.

-I use sun-dried tomatoes without oil, for example, to avoid using oil.
+For example, I use sun-dried tomatoes without oil to avoid using oil.
 Because the sun-dried tomatoes need to be hydrated, chop them and sautee them with the vegetables for added moisture.
 Then, add kalamata olives and zucchini.

-When the vegetables are almost done, add the spinach last because it wilts quickly.
+Add the spinach last when the vegetables are almost done because it wilts quickly.
 For the final step, fold the veggies into the batter gently.

 To cook the vegan breakfast casserole, pour the batter into a 9 X13 inch pan.
 Since the batter is a little thick, you need to spread it evenly in the pan.